juseg/alps/articles/erosion/response-referee1.md

 > the maximum erosion potential is like >>1000 m (if in meters) while in
 > corresponding (f) it seems clearly lower than 1000 m.

+TODO: check the numbers here.
+Make sure that the maps (a-d) fit the profiles (e-h), and then think again how to address the comment.

 > Furthermore, isn’t the impression of the fit potentially very dependent on
 > the initial model parametrization (Seguinot et al., 2018), i.e. the ice flux
 > velocity?
 You should address these dependences!

+TODO: discuss uncertainty with sliding.

 > Line 163 Observing Alpine topography I find this result important, which can
 > maybe also serve as explanation why e.g. (low erodible) areas away from the
 > big troughs covered during glacial maxima only, do surprisingly often show
 > no/very low degree in glacial modification (e.g. Ticino; Kelly et al., 2004).

+The following sentence was addedin this paragraph.
+"Nevertheless, it may explain why some areas covered during glacial maxima only, such as some valleys on the southern side of the Alps, appear to have experienced only little glacial modification of their topography."

 > Line 187 “time-transgressive radial pattern”.
 I don’t understand what you
 > mean..

+This sentence was only meant to recall the aforementioned results.
+We rephrased to "the erosion patterns shift spatially through the glacial cycle".

 > Line 195 Very much share this view!

+Good to know!

 > Line 197 Would recommend to be more precise.
 Guess you know that there are
 > many, many cirques in the Alps as low as 1500 m (and even below) e.g. forming